purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 </script>
 ```

 ...except it's not.
-See, the Canvas API is frequently used for fingerprinting, so browsers mess up with you by adding noise to the data returned by `getImageData`.
+See, the Canvas API is widely used for fingerprinting, so browsers mess up with you by adding noise to the data returned by `getImageData`.

-These modifications are really small.
-Visit [this link](https://tiansh.github.io/detect-canvas-noise/) in Firefox and see for yourself: fewer than 1% pixels are affected.
-In effect, this introduces small typos to the HTML, which I initially thought to be genuine.
+These modifications are slight.
+Visit [this link](https://tiansh.github.io/detect-canvas-noise/) in Firefox and see that fewer than 1% of pixels are affected.
+In effect, this introduces typos to the HTML, which I initially thought to be genuine.

-I don't like this privacy protection technique.
-Not only does it break real usecases for no reason (WebP decoding simply can't be device-dependent), it is also totally useless, because adding predictable (!) noise increases uniqueness instead of decreasing it.
+I loathe this privacy protection technique.
+Not only does it break real use cases for no reason (WebP decoding can't be device-dependent), but it is also useless because adding predictable (!) noise increases uniqueness instead of decreasing it.

 It is also unclear to me why using WebGL instead of the 2D context works: